Treatment guidelines for Lyme disease strike out. An editorial.

 - “There are no data to support a causal relationship between tick-borne infections and childhood developmental delay or behavioral disorders (such as attention deficit hyperactivity disorder, autistic spectrum disorders, Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections (PANDAS), learning disabilities, or psychiatric disorders).”

-The committee’s argument is arguably similar to the debate on whether smoking causes lung cancer.
+The treatment guidelines for Lyme disease committee’s argument is arguably similar to the debate on whether smoking causes lung cancer.
 “At that time, the results of epidemiological studies had shown associations of smoking with increased risk for lung cancer and other cancers, for coronary heart disease, and for ‘emphysema’ and ‘bronchitis,’” writes Glass from Johns Hopkins University in the Annual Review of Public Health.

 The tobacco industry questioned the evidence.
 “Even as the epidemiological evidence mounted, the tobacco industry implemented a wide-ranging strategy to question the credibility of epidemiological evidence generally and of the most pivotal studies specifically,” writes Glass.